 Optimization Goal: Speed (Control Only) and Speed (Data Only) are now deprecated.
 Speed now includes additional optimizations.
 The automatic upgrade replaces these with a value of Custom and populates the new Optimization List parameter with the optimizations that correspond with the original values, such that the new core configuration generates an identical implementation.
-See Vivado Integrated Design Environment for details.
-Change occurred in FIR Compiler v7.1.
+See Customizing and Generating the Core for details.
+This change occurred in FIR Compiler core v7.1.